-Board, Standing Committee & Special Event Volunteer Opportunities
+Board, Standing Committee & Volunteer Opportunities

 Thank you for your interest in Howard Center’s Board of Trustees and its Advisory Committees.
 Howard Center was founded in 1865 as an agency to serve the widows and orphans of the Civil War at the Home for Destitute Children.
 Since then, Howard Center has been a trusted provider in our community for more than 150 years, offering progressive, compassionate, inclusive, high-quality care and treatment for those members of our community in need.
 Below, we have outlined some options for participation, as well as responsibilities for serving on either the board of trustees or a Howard Center Advisory Committee.
-If you are interested in either option, please visit our Application page.
-If you have further questions, please contact Kelsi Cross.

 Board of Trustees

-The board of trustees has ultimate responsibility for advancing the mission of the
+The board of trustees has ultimate responsibility for advancing the mission of the agency by setting strategic direction and establishing organizational goals.

 Other expectations of board members include completing an orientation session, reviewing information packets before monthly meetings, making an annual financial contribution to Howard Center commensurate with your financial resources, and occasional participation in agency events.
 As a designated agency, at least 51% of our board must be a consumer or a family member of a consumer, or someone who would qualify as a consumer.
 Persons with expertise in the following areas are encouraged to consider involvement in the board of trustees: law, finance/accounting, human resources, management, public relations, marketing/special events, fund development, politics/legislation, healthcare, education, community service leadership, technology, law enforcement, and strategic planning.